Springs ranks 4th in up-and-coming tech talent markets | The Colorado Springs Business Journal

 Colorado Spring’s tech talent labor force grew by 15 percent in the past five years and its tech wages increased by 10 percent.

-“Colorado Springs has a notable history of producing remarkable tech talent, particularly for R&D and software engineering,” Brad T. Bird, CBRE first vice president, said in a news release.
+“Colorado Springs has a notable history of producing remarkable tech talent, particularly for R&D and software engineering, said Brad T. Bird, CBRE first vice president.
 “We’ll continue to see tech strengthen and grow in this market because of our three universities and the employment opportunities provided in tech, aerospace, and cybersecurity.”

 The leaderboard of the Next 25 markets is filled with markets that have posted double-digit growth in tech jobs since 2013.

-CBRE, a commercial real estate services and investment firm headquartered in Los Angeles, listed these highlights for the Colorado Springs tech talent market:
+CBRE, a commercial real estate services and investment firm headquartered in Los Angeles, listed these attributes of the Colorado Springs tech talent market:

 - Tech wages averaged $96,423 in Colorado Springs last year, an increase of 10 percent since 2013.